Skip to main content

 git push -u origin main

-Then go to vercel.com, import the repository, and deploy.
+Then head to vercel.com, import the repository, and deploy.
 Vercel auto-detects Next.js and configures everything.
+I think the whole process takes under two minutes if your repo's clean.

-For the database, SQLite will not work on Vercel because the filesystem is ephemeral.
-You need to switch to a hosted database.
-The easiest options:
+One catch: SQLite won't work on Vercel because the filesystem is ephemeral.
+You need a hosted database.
+Easiest options:

 • Vercel Postgres — native integration, generous free tier